FreeBSD manual

 or comment.

-will be figured out automatically, but you may need to override the
+figured out automatically, but you may need to override the default

-identifier prefix in related C function names (eg, the "gtk" in
+prefix in related C function names (e.g. the gtk in

 converted to lowercase.